godotengine/godot-docs/tutorials/editor/external_editor.rst

 Automatically reloading your changes
 ------------------------------------
-To have Godot Editor automatically reload any changes to the scripts you make in an external text editor, enable **Editor > Editor Settings > Text Editor > Behavior > Auto Reload Scripts on External Change**
+To have the Godot Editor automatically reload any script that has been changed by an external text editor, enable **Editor > Editor Settings > Text Editor > Behavior > Auto Reload Scripts on External Change**.

 Using External Editor in Debugger
 ---------------------------------